picotank/testproject/README.md

 We first train our detector network with synthetic event data.
 We then iteratively use the trained detector network to label interest points of a real-world dataset and train the network with the labeled dataset.

-## Requirements
+## Installation
-The environment is run in python 3.6, Pytorch 1.5.0.
+The environment is run in python 3.6, Pytorch 1.5.0 and ROS.
+We ran our code with Ubuntu 18.04 and ROS Melodic.
+Installation instructions for *ROS* can be found [here](https://github.com/uzh-rpg/rpg_esim).

 ## Results